Writing for the web course – customised staff training

 • write for search engine optimisation (SEO)

-• craft persuasive headlines
+• write persuasive headlines

 • understand the Web Content Accessibility Guidelines (WCAG).